mark-watson/Clojure-AI-Book/manuscript/kgn.md

 The most full featured version of KGN, including a full user interface, is featured in my book [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) that you can read free online.
 That version performs more speculative SPARQL queries to find information compared to the example here that I designed for ease of understanding, and modification.

+We will be running an example using three person entities, one company entity, and one place entity.
+The following figure shows a very small part of the DBPedia Knowledge Graph that is centered around these entities.
+The data for this figure was collected by an example Knowledge Graph Creator from my Common Lisp book:

 ![File dbpedia_sample.nt loaded into the free version of GraphDB](images/graphdb.jpg)

 I chose to use DBPedia instead of WikiData for this example because DBPedia URIs are human readable.
 The following URIs represent the concept of a *person*.
 The semantic meanings of DBPedia and FOAF (friend of a friend) URIs are self-evident to a human reader while the WikiData URI is not: